dijksterhuis/octatools/README.md

 ```

 The only thing missing is a `markers.work` file ... which *seems* to only be
-used to keep track of state within the sample editing UI on the Octatrack
+used to keep track of state within the sample editing UI on the Octatrack.

-**WARNING**: Creating a completely new project without a `markers.work`file is
+**WARNING**: Creating a completely new project without a `markers.work` file is
 currently untested behaviour.
-I'm just using it as an example to show what you can do with
+I'm just using it as an example to show what you
-the `create-default` commands.
+can do with the `create-default` commands.

 ### Work in Progress features (need more work / need to start work on / need to emotionally let go of)
 - Copy parts from one project/bank to another